 The police traffic stop is at the top of the list for the most dangerous activities in which a police officer can engage.
-While it’s impossible to prepare you for even a fraction of all the circumstances you could encounter during a police traffic stop, you must never forget that every one of them will be a potentially dangerous undertaking.
+It’s impossible to prepare you for a fraction of the circumstances you’ll encounter during police traffic stops.
+You must never forget that every one of them will be a potentially dangerous undertaking.

-Of the 48 police officers feloniously killed in 2019, six (6) police officers were feloniously killed in the routine activity of a police traffic stop.
+There were 48 police officers feloniously killed in 2019.
+Six (6) of those police officers were feloniously killed in the routine activity of a police traffic stop.
 During your academy training, this fact will be impressed upon you.
 The training will be designed to ensure your maximum protection, and you’ll do well to pay close attention.
 As a police officer, you’ll soon learn that perceived circumstances can instantly change into something totally unexpected.
-You’ll also soon learn that the police traffic stop is fertile ground for rapidly changing circumstances.
+You’ll also learn that the police traffic stop is fertile ground for rapidly changing circumstances.

-People at Their Worst during a Police Traffic Stop
+People are at Their Worst during a Police Traffic Stop

-You’ll quickly learn that people, no matter their educational, financial, or social status, are at their very worst when behind the wheel of an automobile.
+No matter their educational, financial, or social status, people are at their very worst when behind the wheel of an automobile.
 There will be occasions when you stop people who are very polite and cooperative.
-While you can’t expect anyone to be pleased with the prospect of receiving a citation for a traffic violation, there are a few people out there who realize that a nasty attitude serves no purpose.
+You can’t expect anyone to be pleased with the prospect of receiving a citation for a traffic violation.
+There are more than a few people out there who don’t realize that a nasty attitude serves no purpose.

 If you’ve ever been pulled over by a police officer, you’re familiar with that queasy feeling you get in your stomach.
 You also know, with rare exception, why you’re the subject of a police traffic stop.
 Even though people know exactly why you’re stopping them, most will still ask the question, “Why am I being stopped?”
 I particularly love this one.